 Simply Googling “German Payroll Law” is not an option for an organization wishing to expand into Germany.
-There the huge amount of complexities involved.
+There is a huge amount of complexities involved.
 Your business must be fully compliant in all your payroll obligations.
-One option is to use the services of an international payroll service provider that offer compliant global payroll solutions.
+One option is to use the services of an international payroll service provider that offers a compliant global payroll solution.

 Your business could choose to hire staff at your local office to manage its global payroll needs, but they must be fully conversant with international laws.
 Additionally, your payroll staff must be available to work in different time zones and in different languages.
 This option is extremely inefficient and prone to errors.